samstephen/06-23-cookcolab/README.md

 ####Description

-A user can have multiple recipes; a recipe can have multiple tags and one category.
+A user can have multiple recipes; a recipe can have multiple tags and one meal.

 #####Each recipe's content will show:
 * a list of ingredients associated